putitsimply/christian-bible-explained/1-thessalonians.md

 ### What led to the letter

 Paul had visited Thessalonica and taught people about Jesus.
-Soon after, he had to leave, and the new believers faced pressure and bullying because of their faith.
+Soon after, he had to leave, and the new believers faced pressure and bullying because of their faith[^gl-faith].
 Paul worried about them, so he sent Timothy to check on them.
-Timothy came back with good news: they were still trusting God and trying to live well, even though things were hard.
+Timothy came back with good news: they were still trusting God[^gl-god] and trying to live well, even though things were hard.
 Paul writes this letter to encourage them and answer questions.

 ### Main things that happen in the letter

-**1) Paul encourages them and thanks God**\
+**1) Paul encourages them and thanks God[^gl-god]**\
 Paul is relieved and thankful that they are staying strong.
 He reminds them that his message was not a trick or a way to get money or power.
 He says he cared for them like a good parent cares for children.

 **2) He explains why he has not returned yet**\